 Amazing email 3

-I’m going to post this in the Facebook group but I wanted to tell you first because you have been so instrumental, both practically and emotionally.
+I’m going to post this in the Rock Stars Facebook group but I wanted to tell you first because you have been so instrumental, both practically and emotionally.

 Last December I started to educate myself in the business of becoming a VA.
-I’d done the work for many, and have a part time job I love as an office manager, but I needed full time and more money.
-I had a strict deadline of the beginning of October 2016.
-At that time, I knew I’d need to evaluate where I was and if the money and clients were there, I’d need to find full time work somehow (single mom, three fantastic kiddos).
+I’d done the work for many, and have a part-time job I love as an office manager, but I needed full time and more money.
+I had a strict deadline for the beginning of October 2016.
+At that time, I knew I’d need to evaluate where I was and if the money and clients were there, I’d need to find full-time work somehow (single mom, three fantastic kiddos).

 This past week, I signed two huge clients.
 They each need about 12-15 hours a week, and with my ad hoc clients, I am at capacity.
 On September 30th I signed the second of the two: literally hours before my self- imposed deadline.